hliulab/tcrLM/README.md

-# tcrLM: A large language model for predicting T cell receptor-antigen binding specificity
+# tcrLM: a lightweight protein language model for predicting T cell receptor and epitope binding specificity
-tcrLM is an advanced computational model that predicts the binding specificity of antigens to TCR molecules.
-By using a large language model as the model encoder, tcrLM provides a comprehensive evaluation of antigen immunogenicity, which is crucial for the development of effective immunotherapies
+tcrLM is a lightweight masked language model to learn the representations of TCR CDR3 sequence.
+Also, virtual adversarial training is introduced to reduce the model's sensitivity to slight input variations, thereby enhance its generalizability. tcrLM is pretrained on a curated 100M-scale TCR CDR3 sequences, and then fine-tuned for TCR-antigen binding prediction.

 ## Key features
 - **Large language model**: Leveraged the powerful semantic understanding capabilities of large language models.
 - **Virtual adversarial training**: Enhances model robustness by training on perturbed data.
-- **Superior performance**: Outperforms existing methods on pTCR prediction tasks on multiple datasets.
+- **Superior performance**: Outperforms existing methods on pTCR prediction tasks on independent, external, and COVID-19 test datasets.

 For inquiries or collaborations, please contact: hliu@njtech.edu.cn